-- Understand the role of social and cultural factors on the Behaviour of individual at work places, influence on managerial styles, business strategies, and other organizational processes - Develop the right perspective to manage people from diverse settings working in multinational organisations
+- 1. Understand the role of social and cultural factors on the Behaviours of individual at workplaces, influence on managerial styles, business strategies, and other organizational processes - 2.
+Develop the right perspective to manage people from diverse settings working in multinational organizations